Western Whoopee: Characters

 There are many characters in this short film, and just like the Sound Fables at that time, Milton is the main character, who is depicted as a heroic cowboy, who goes up against a tyrant.
 Rita is only seen in the final scene of the short, as a kidnapped damsel-in-distress.
 The wanted criminal is also an important character in the film, who is seen as a murdering tyrant.
-There is also many trivial characters, these include the bar pianist, and the other bar-goers; who dance to the pianist's music, some even playing other instruments; including the pan pipes.
+There is also many trivial characters, which include the bar pianist, and the other bar-goers, who dance to the pianist's music, some even playing other instruments, including the pan pipes.

 Reception

 Western Whoopee was released to critical acclaim by The Motion Picture News, Variety and The Film Daily.
-The Motion Picture News spoke very highly of the film, saying it is full of "laugh-provoking gags start-to-finish", and calling it "A splendid job", urging the cinema management to book it for their program.
-The Film Daily called it a "Fine Aesop Fable", even calling it "one of the best shorts in the series to date."
-Whilst Variety said that it was a refreshing break from Farmer Al Falfa, and said the film's story was "nonsensical and fantastic".
+The Motion Picture News spoke very highly of the film, saying it is full of "laugh-provoking gags start-to-finish", and calling it "a splendid job", urging the cinema management to book it for their program.
+The Film Daily called it a "fine Aesop Fable", even calling it "one of the best shorts in the series to date".
+Variety said that it was a refreshing break from Farmer Al Falfa, and said the film's story was "nonsensical and fantastic".